pyg-team/pytorch_geometric/docs/source/notes/create_dataset.rst

     Logic to load a single graph.
     The ``Data`` object will be automatically transformed according to ``self.transform``.

-Note that `torch_geometric.data.Dataset.__getitem__` is already implemented, which simply gets the data object from :meth:`torch_geometric.data.Dataset.get` and optionally transforms it.
+Note that :meth:`torch_geometric.data.Dataset.__getitem__` is already implemented, which simply gets the data object from :meth:`torch_geometric.data.Dataset.get` and optionally transforms it.

 Let's see this process in a simplified example: